Save Your Money: Visit Xochimilco Without a Tour

 Your guide might also ask if you prefer to stop at an actual restaurant to eat, in which case they usually have some sort of deal with one of the locals that own sit-down restaurants nearby.
 Our guide also stopped halfway through for a washroom break.

-The Doll Island
+The Xochimilco Doll Island

 The original island of the dolls is in Xochimilco but requires a 3+ hour tour.
-It is decorated with old toys meant to honour the spirit of little girl found dead by the owner of the island.
+It is decorated with old dolls and toys meant to honour the spirit of little girl found dead by the owner of the island.
 We weren't that crazy about the extra time and money required to visit the island but noticed a couple of stops along the canal with creepy dolls set up as well.
-I've heard that there are guides that take you to fake doll sites so if you're set on visiting the original one, be sure to ask and make sure you're getting your moneys worth.
+I've heard that there are guides that take you to fake doll sites so if you're set on visiting the original one, definitely ask and make sure you're getting your moneys worth.

 Our experience visiting Xochimilco without a tour was so much fun and I can't believe we almost missed out by letting the negative reviews get to us.
 It's a great way to spend the afternoon with good company in a great environment.